Year Two Electives:

 Finally, both of these humanities elective courses must be taken in a classroom environment at the university level.
 Thus, neither high school transfer credits or 'Distance Ed' courses can be used to fill the requirement.

 The vast majority of courses offered by our Faculty of Arts satisfy these requirements.
-Check with the School of Engineering if you are unsure if your selected electives are acceptable.
+Contact the School of Engineering if you are unsure if your choice of electives are acceptable.